rrb211570/VideoWeaver/README.md

 &emsp;&ensp;npm install videoweaver -s
 &emsp;&ensp;npm install videoweaver  // installs all features

-We're trying to yield as many use cases for VideoWeaver as possible, so you can mix and match features to match your needs.
+We're trying to yield as many use cases for VideoWeaver as possible, so you can mix and match based on your needs.

 All that's left is to instantiate VideoWeaverPanel, host your project, and you're ready to start video editing!